rvykydal/anaconda-gating-tests/tests/README.md

 Test runner environment is prepared by [`prepare-test-runner.yml`](prepare-test-runner.yml) playbook:

 * It is possible to add repositories to the runner by defining [`test_runner_repos`](roles/prepare-test-runner/defaults/main.yml) variable.
-It can be useful for example for adding a repository with scratch build to be tested.
+It can be useful for example for adding a repository with scratch build to be tested or adding repositories for test dependencies missing on remote runner.
-* Packages required to run the tests are installed.
 * Empty directory for storing test artifacts is created on test runner based on the [`artifacts`](roles/prepare-test-runner/vars/main.yml) variable.

 ### Test playbooks configuration